bangerang/swift-async-expectations/README.md

 ## Cancellation

 Unlike XCTest, AsyncExpectations will cancel the current task in the event of a test timeout.
-Failure to cancel the task could result in the current test run stalling if the task never completes.
+Failure to cancel the task could result in the current test run freezing if the task never completes.

 ## Installation